-Getting To Know Celtic Animals And Their Cultural Meanings
+Getting To Know Celtic Animals And Their Meanings in Culture and Myth

 As reminders, animals convey deeper meaning, and also provide us with an visual focus – providing an aid on our path to obtaining the qualities of virtue we desire.
 By understanding the meaning of animal symbols, we can adopt these meanings into our lives.